Power of Attorney Webinar Program

 If you are here, care caregiving has likely felt stressful for some time.
 Many aging adults and caregivers delay acting because they think situations will work out or solve themselves.
 If you are struggling, how long will you stay in this situation before deciding to change?

-Participating in this program will give you the insights and an action plan to manage unexpected caregiving events, gain confidence in decision-making, and feel less stress and anxiety.
 You may think that you can download a copy of a power of attorney on the Internet or get a copy from an attorney.
 You can.
-However, having a piece of paper is only the beginning of understanding the complexities of dealing with the healthcare and financial systems.
+However, having a piece of paper is only the beginning of understanding the complexities of dealing with the legal, healthcare, and financial systems.

 Caregiving is a Family Matter